magetron/GOSH-FHIRworks2020-datamaskgen/README.md

 cmake ..
 ```

-To compile and Use under current folder.
+To compile and use under current folder.

 ```shell script
 make